sbarton272/workspace-setup/README.md

 Usage
 =====

-iSimply compy this vimrc file to your home dir
+Simply copy this vimrc file to your home dir

+To install packages run :PluginInstall in vim